 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
 One class is elected each year at the annual meeting of stockholders for a term of three years.
-The term of the Class I directors expires at the Annual Meeting.
-The term of the Class III directors expires at the 2017 annual meeting.
-The term of the Class III directors expires at the 2018 annual meeting.
+The term of the Class I directors, currently Deborah Besemer, Scott Kurnit and David Orfao, expires at the 2019 annual meeting.
+The term of the Class II directors, currently David Mendels and Derek Harrar, expires at the Annual Meeting.
+The term of the Class III directors, currently Gary Haroian and Diane Hessan, expires at the 2018 annual meeting.
 Directors are elected to hold office for a three-year term or until the election and qualification of their successors in office.